pressjson/Obsidian/MUS232/Tchaikovsky Violin Concerto in D Major, Op. 35.md

 - High strings and flute divisi in octaves with theme
 - Other winds and brass have harmony and rhythm
+- Bass pizz and timpani for accents

 ---

 18:48, Finale of Mvmt.
 1

 - Coming from a long gauntlet of violin craziness
-- The orchestra is divided into two
+- The orchestra is divided into sections
 	- Flute, oboe, clarinet, upper strings have the melody
 	- Cello, bass, bassoon have the countermelody
 	- Hillary Hahn has rhythmic octaves/drive, joins melody later